The amount the U.S. military spends annually on air conditioning in Iraq and Afghanistan: $20.2 billion, according to a former Pentagon official.

 But for Anderson, the retired brigadier general, economics does have a role to play in modern warfare.

-Anderson advocates for increased energy efficiency for military structures in order to cut down on the need for long, dangerous fuel-transport missions.
-A few months ago, Anderson heard from a company commander in Afghanistan.
+Anderson advocates for increased energy efficiency for military structures to cut down on the need for long, dangerous fuel-transport missions.
+A few months ago, he says he heard from a company commander in Afghanistan.

-Anderson says experiments with polyurethane foam insulation for tents in Iraq cut energy use by 92 percent and took 11,000 fuel trucks off the road.
+Anderson says experiments with spraying polyurethane foam insulation on tents in Iraq cut energy use by 92 percent and took 11,000 fuel trucks off the road.
 But he adds there's a lack of enthusiasm for a greener military among top commanders.

 "A simple policy signed by the secretary of defense — a one- or two-page memo, saying we will no longer build anything other than energy-efficient structures in Iraq and Afghanistan — would have a profound impact."